Inquire about the availability of documents in accessible formats.

 Vote by Mail

 All registered voters in Sacramento County will receive their official ballot in the mail during the first week of October.
 We encourage all voters to vote the ballot that is mailed to them.
-Information on our Accessible Vote by Mail options is available our website.
+Information on our Accessible Vote by Mail option is available on our website.
 Please contact our office if you need a replacement ballot mailed to you.
 You can return your voted ballot at any Ballot Drop Box, Vote Center, or mail it back - no stamp needed!
-Remember to sign the pink envelope!
+Remember to sign your pink return envelope before turning in your ballot.

 Voting In-Person – expect lines!

-Sacramento County will still be providing the same number of in-person voting locations, called Vote Centers, that will be open for multiple days.
-However, due to social distancing requirements, we are anticipating long lines, especially on Election Day.
+Sacramento County will still be providing the same number of in-person voting locations, called Vote Centers, that will be open for multiple days leading up to the election.
+However, due to social distancing requirements, we will be limiting the amount of people allowed in the voting area at one time.
+This may lead to long lines for voters, especially on Election Day.
 Please be prepared:

 Social distancing will be enforced at all Vote Centers (6 feet of clear space)